fdasilva59/Datascience-Sandbox-Installation/README.md

 The installation script is not intended to be executed several times (like to update a previous setup).
 Though it should work in most cases properly, not every cases have been tested.
 So if you want to use it after an initial setup, use it with caution at your own risks.

+** Let's Encrypt ** : It is highly recommended to protect the access to the admin pages of Hadoop/Spark or to R Studio Server via SSL access.
+In order to do so *you have to own/buy/provide a valid domain name* for your server (See Let's Encrypt section below)

+** BACKUP ** As usual, don't forget to backup data on you server, following the installation.
+In particular, if you you have generated Let's Encrypt SSL certificates, make a backup on another location !

 ## Note about Nvidia GTX1080 setup and Tensorflow compilation with CUDA option